dylansc/deployment_workshop/README.md

 ```

 :computer:  Build the image:
-Note: replace username with your docker username

 ```
 $ docker build -t username/sa7-app .
 ```
+:warning: Replace username with your docker username which you have created in Docker Hub

 :warning: Don’t forget the period at the end of the command!

 Be prepared for this to download lots of files as it builds your image for you.

-:computer: Run the image:
+:computer: Run the container:

 ```
 $ docker run -p 8080:9090 -d username/sa7-app